JosephineBiedermann/FinalProject/README.md

 ### Background

+NEEDS TO BE ADDED

 ### Hypothesis
 1. The audio features of deutsch rap tracks became more similar to the audio features of tracks found in the top100 German charts from 2010-2021
+2. The gender distribution of deutsch rap artists changed significantly from 2010-2021 -> Which made it more appealing to female listeners to dive into the genre.
-2. The word-use in deutsch rap tracks changed significantly from 2010-2021 -> Which opened up the group of listeners to adults, parents allowing kids/teenagers to listen/buy music, females.
+3. The word-use in deutsch rap tracks changed significantly from 2010-2021 -> Which opened up the group of listeners to adults, parents allowing kids/teenagers to listen/buy music, females.
-4. The gender distribution of deutsch rap artists changed significantly from 2010-2021 -> Which made it more appealing to female listeners to dive into the genre.
-5. The images displayed on deutsch rap album or track covers changed from 2010-2021 -> Again here, more kid and female friendly.

 # Data Sources

+CHANGE TO LOGO

 - [Official German Charts](https://www.offiziellecharts.de/charts/single/for-date-1617971799000) - weekly German top100 songs 2010-2021, weekly German top100 HipHop albums 2010-2021
 - [Spotify](https://www.spotify.com/de/home/) - artists, audio features, release dates, cover art
 - [Genius](https://genius.com) - song texts